Stock market today: Asian markets churn upward after the Dow ticks to another record high

 Stocks have been broadly shooting higher since October on hopes that inflation has cooled enough for the Federal Reserve to not only stop its market-rattling hikes to interest rates but to even begin considering cutting them.
 Those hopes strengthened Wednesday after the Fed held its main interest rate steady and said the federal funds rate is likely at or near its peak.

-Wall Street loves lower interest rates because they can goose prices for investments and relax the pressure on the economy and financial system.
+Lower interest rates can goose prices for investments and relax the pressure on the economy and financial system.
 But a reversal by the Fed is not guaranteed: One threat is that the economy stays too hot, which would keep upward pressure on inflation and could force it to keep rates high for longer than expected.

 Other central banks also met this week, and hopes are rising that the pivot toward easier conditions for financial markets and the economy may become global.
 Both the European Central Bank and Bank of England decided to keep their main interest rates unchanged on Thursday, though each gave signals that cuts are not imminent.